Lesson 54: Finger Vibrato (Flattement)

 The French played long notes that breathed.
 The breath was in the fingers.

-The Baroque recorder has a vibrato that is not in the breath.
-Flattement — literally “flattening” — is produced by rapidly half-shading the next open hole below the sustained note.
-The pitch dips a few cents on each shading, sounding like a soft pulse on the note.
-Jacques Hotteterre's Principes de la flûte traversière (1707) is the source most modern players cite; his notation for it is a small wavy line above the note.
-The technique is the standard French Baroque ornament on any long note — cadential whole notes, the head of a slow movement, the resting points between phrases.
+Flattement is a vibrato in the fingers, not the breath: rapidly half-shading the next open hole below a sustained note so the pitch dips a few cents on each shading.
+It is the standard French Baroque ornament on long notes — cadential whole notes, the head of a slow movement, resting points between phrases.

 The mechanics

 • The breath does not change.
-The flattement is in the finger, not in the diaphragm.
-If your air pulses, you are doing breath vibrato; reset and let the finger do the work alone.
+If your air pulses, you are doing breath vibrato; let the finger work alone.

 Drill — a sustained A with flattement

-Hold a whole-note A. Start the flattement at the second beat — the first beat speaks plain, the next three pulse softly.
-Try five pulses, then six, then seven, and stop when one of them sounds natural.
+Speak the first beat plain, then pulse the next three softly.
+Try five, six, then seven pulses, and stop when one sounds natural.

 Plain note, then the same note with finger flattement, then a recovery.